SurlyMae/jekyll-now/_posts/2020-01-21-leadership.md

-67% of women rate having a mentor as very important to career, but only 37% don't have a workplace mentor women ask for mentorships less often than men companies with formalized mentorship programs are more profitable, while the people being mentored are more successful "I can just do it myself" - how this relates to the CHG culture and how this is not what we need to grow and improve Utah Business article about women execs not able to get hired in Utah Fear of asking people in superior roles to mentor biz idea: consultancy that sets up these formal mentorship programs in companies? establish rapport and relationship and build on that know where you do well, know where you need help, find people to fill those skills gaps. don't try to 'network' your way through the org have a very clear ask
+67% of women rate having a mentor as very important to career, but only 37% don't have a workplace mentor women ask for mentorships less often than men companies with formalized mentorship programs are more profitable, while the people being mentored are more successful

 Servant leadership:
 True leadership emerges from those whose primary motivation is a deep desire to help others.